crazyscot/qcp/MAINTENANCE.md

 - Consider setting this `--global`
 - Consider also `git config commit.gpgsign true`

+### Tooling

+- `cargo install --locked release-plz cargo-semver-checks`

 ### Creating a release

 - Check and update dependencies as required.
+- `cargo semver-checks` will tell you whether there are any breaking API changes that prompt a version bump.
 - Confirm top-level docs have been updated for any changes since the last release.
 - Update SECURITY.md if this is a new major or minor release.
 - Update the News section in README.md if appropriate.